 Like Shuiyang Forest, these two lakes were formed after a landslide during the 921 Earthquake.
 They are now a popular tourist attraction, and many local anglers try their luck in the waters.
 Both lakes are side by side and very easy to get to, but if you spend a bit of time exploring the edges, you’ll find some very quiet spots where no one will bother you.
 This is another spot, like Dong Ao Beach, that takes very little effort to get to and as such is perfect for a quick, unplanned trip out of the city.

 And last but by no means least we have the tallest peak in Taiwan.
 At 3,952 meters, getting to the top of Yushan is no walk in the park but anyone that has made the trip agrees that it’s a once in a lifetime experience.
-If you’re not inclined to climb that high, then Yushan National Park is full of some of the best hiking trails in the country.
+If you’re not inclined to climb that high, then Yushan National Park is full of some of the best hiking trails on the island.
 That said, camping and cooking within the park are strictly regulated so you’ll have to make sure that you have permission to spend the night.